Why was my credit card charged?

-If you have used an adult content, dating, gambling or other kind of website where many consumers prefer not to share the name with their spouse with, than they may be legit and doing you a service.
+If you have used an adult content, dating, gambling or another kind of website where many consumers prefer not to share the name with their spouse, then they may be legit and doing you a service.

-If you have not used such a service, we recommend breaking off any contact with the “helpdesk” and contact your credit card company to do a chargeback.
+If you have not used such a service, we recommend breaking off any contact with the “helpdesk” and contact your credit card company to initiate a chargeback.

 Should I share (part of) my credit card number?